fictionco/fiction/@apps/docs/src/docs/dashboard/setup.md

 ### Image Storage

 By default, Factor uses your DB for image storage, this is _not_ ideal for performance reasons.
-Ideally, Factor needs an image storage plugin to process and store images then return a URL to save in the DB.
+The good news is that adding an image storage plugin is easy.
+These plugins process and store images then return a URL to save in the DB, all done behind the scenes without any work on your part (after adding your API keys).

 #### S3 Plugin